openlawlibrary/pygls/docs/source/pages/getting_started.rst

 Spin the Server Up
 ~~~~~~~~~~~~~~~~~~

-*pygls* is a language server framework that can be started without
+*pygls* is a language server that can be started without writing any additional
-writing any additional code:
+code:

 .. code:: python